seanskggo/Digit-Recognition/README.md

 # Digit-Recognition

-Demo Convolutional Neural Network using default MNIST dataset from Keras using Tensorflow/Tensorflow-gpu
+Demo Digit Classifier using Convolutional Neural Network.
+Default MNIST dataset from Keras used with Tensorflow/Tensorflow-gpu.